jrwashburn/mina-pool-payout/README.md

    The consensus parameters will be used to determine finality and the max height if `MAX_HEIGHT` is not provided.

-- Set `SIGN_ONLY` to `TRUE` to run offline only, default FALSE to broadcast transactions.
-This also requires a NONCE to be provided.

-- Set `NONCE` to current nonce for offline signing.
-Required if SIGN_ONLY=TRUE, don't forget to increment!

-- Populate `TESTNET` with `TRUE` or `FALSE`.
-If TRUE, transactions will be signed using O(1) CodaSDK 0.2.5; if FALSE, the mainnet signer (v1.0.0) will be used.

 - Set `GLOBAL_SLOT_START=0` - expect to deprecate

 - Set `SLOTS_PER_EPOCH=7140` - expeect to deprecate